Skip to main content

 • Behavior: The agent speaks the text you provide, using context only to keep tone natural.

-• Repeat verbatim: Say exactly what is written every time (just like the Start node).
+• Verbatim: Say exactly what is written every time (just like the Start node).
 Ideal for consent or disclaimers.

-• Uninterrupted message: Prevents the caller from interrupting.
+• Uninterrupted: Prevents the caller from interrupting.
 Useful for longer instructions or critical copy.

-• Read numbers phonetically: Improves pronunciation of long numbers such as order IDs or confirmation codes.
+• Spell Numbers: Improves pronunciation of long numbers such as order IDs or confirmation codes by reading them digit-by-digit.
 Pair with Phone numbers and other numeric data.

 • Good for: Simple Q&A, confirmations, disclaimers, short instructions.